hardwario/docs/cloud/cloud-v2/downlink.md

 You can configure the device the same way as you configure it over BLE or J-Link RTT.
 Just send for example `app config interval-report 600` command and CHESTER will apply the new configuration when it sends an uplink packet or polls for the new data.

+In cloud, don't type the `config save` command.

 ## Shell Commands

 In the messages or device detail, you can click on the **shell** icon and the shell console will open.